 Diapers and Wipes

-These are very important items you don’t want to leave behind.
+These are essential items you don’t want to leave behind.

-Take enough diapers and wipes because you’ll be dealing with a newborn—things can get messy within a split second.
+Take enough diapers and wipes because you’ll be dealing with a newborn—things can get messy quickly.

 Enough diapers and wipes will save any messy situation.